Aleph-Alpha/support/README.md

-  --choice                  Which attestation to fetch: index, all --last                    Automatically select the most recent attestation if multiple exist --output PATH             Output file (single type) or directory (all types) --list                    List available predicateTypes and counts --show-null               Show entries missing predicateType in --list --inspect-null            Inspect referrers missing predicateType
+  --choice                  Which attestation to fetch: index, all --last                    Automatically select the most recent attestation if multiple exist --output PATH             Output file (single type) or directory (all types) --predicate-only          Extract only the predicate content (useful for raw SBOM extraction for Trivy) --list                    List available predicateTypes and counts --show-null               Show entries missing predicateType in --list --inspect-null            Inspect referrers missing predicateType